WebUI Configuration¶

 docker restart torrentarr

-# Binary: download latest from GitHub Releases and replace executable
+# Binary: WebUI Install update, or download latest from GitHub Releases and replace executable

 Performance Tuning¶